olaishola05/expense_manager/README.md

   cd expense_manager
 ```

-## Running Tests
+## Running the project locally

-To run tests, run the following command
+To run the project and test functionalities

 - To create expense

+The `created_at` is a variable containing a function that create a new date and format the date using the UTC timezone

 ```python